More than the Calf Wants to Suck the Cow Wants to Suckle: The Pleasure from Him Accepting a Gift

 “Our Rabbis have taught: Always let the left hand push away and the right hand draw near” (BT Sotah 47a).

 And he raised his eyes and saw, and, look, three men were standing before him.
 He saw, and he ran toward them from the tent flap and bowed to the ground.
 And he said, “אֲדֹנָי (Adonai), My lords, if I have found favor in your eyes, please do not go on past your servant.
 Let a little water be fetched and bathe your feet and stretch out under the tree, and let me fetch a morsel of bread, and refresh yourselves.
-Then you may go on, for have you not come by your servant?
+Then you may go on, for have you not come by your servant?”
 (Genesis 18:2–5).

 “More than the calf wants to suck the cow wants to suckle” (BT Pesaḥim 112a).

-“[What is the ruling in the case of a woman who says to a man] here is money and I will become betrothed to you?’
-Mar Zutra ruled in Rav Papa’s name: She is betrothed… Here the reference is [only] to an important personage: in return for the pleasure from him accepting a gift from her she completely cedes herself [though normally the man must give the money (see BT Qiddushin 5b), yet if he is eminent his acceptance confers pleasure, which in turn is considered of financial value]” (BT Qiddushin 7a).
+“[What is the ruling in the case of a woman who says to a man] ‘Here are one hundred dinars and I will become betrothed to you?’
+Mar Zutra ruled in Rav Papa’s name: She is betrothed….
+Here the reference is [only] to an important man: in return for the pleasure from him accepting a gift from her she completely cedes herself [though normally the man must give the money, see BT Qiddushin 5b, yet if he is eminent his acceptance confers pleasure, which in turn is considered of financial value]” (BT Qiddushin 7a).